RaffaeleTranfaglia/Ants-evolution-model/README.md

 Some patches play a special role.
 - Nest patch: the ants' nest is the place were the food is brought, it is also the starting point for the agents.
 - Food patch: this kind of patch represents the nourishment source, there are three food sources in total and every 70 steps one source is replenished.
-- Pheromone patch: when they pick up food, agents release pheromone in the environment.
+- Pheromone patch: when they pick up food, agents release a certain amount of pheromone in the environment.
 In this way other agents, attracted by the pheromone trail, approach the food source.
+Over time, the quantity of pheromone present on a patch evaporates.

 In order to trigger the natural selection and the mechanism of evolution of the species, the environment applies a selective pressure on the agents.
 Properties of the breed (from the source code):